ash-project/ash/documentation/introduction/getting_started_phx.md

 +  end
 ```

-Now you can tell ash to generate the migrations from your API
+Now you can tell Ash to generate the migrations from your API:

 ```shell
 mix ash_postgres.generate_migrations --apis MyApp.Api
 * creating priv/repo/migrations/20201120214857_migrate_resources1.exs
 ```

-and run the ecto migration to generate the tables
+and run the ecto migration to generate the tables:

 ```shell
 run mix ecto.migrate